-Aerospace/Defense: The aerospace/defense sector was expected to be a beneficiary of the Trump administration's "America First" policy, and that view may be borne out over time given expectations that Congress will increase U.S. defense spending.20 But to date it is European and not U.S. defense stocks that have benefitted as other countries have concluded they can no longer rely on the U.S.'s defense guarantees.
-Over time, it remains to be seen whether the increase in the U.S. defense spend is enough to offset a drop in international demand.
+Aerospace/Defence: The aerospace/defence sector was expected to be a beneficiary of the Trump administration's "America First" policy, and that view may be borne out over time given expectations that Congress will increase U.S. defence spending.
+20 But to date it is European and not U.S. defence stocks that have benefitted as other countries have concluded they can no longer rely on the U.S.'s defence guarantees.
+Over time, it remains to be seen whether the increase in the U.S. defence spend is enough to offset a drop in international demand.

-Tariffs could increase the cost of different specialized components built overseas and needed by U.S. defense companies.
-Rare earth minerals critical to the manufacture of many defense systems are also a key part of China's and other countries' strategies to retaliate against President Trump's tariffs.
+Tariffs could increase the cost of different specialised components built overseas and needed by U.S. defence companies.
+Rare earth minerals critical to the manufacture of many defence systems are also a key part of China's and other countries' strategies to retaliate against President Trump's tariffs.
 Business groups and Republican lawmakers are arguing for